“and – pop! – out of the egg came a tiny and very hungry caterpillar.”

 This is a timeless classic for all generations.

-The 3pm show on Saturday will be a relaxed performance, suitable for children with autism or other special needs.
+The 3pm show on Saturday will be a relaxed performance, suitable for children with autism or other special needs (please see the social story below).

 Our bars have a selection of New Zealand wines and beers as well as juices, water, light snacks and ice creams.
 The bars will be closed five minutes before the show’s published start time.